-- Registrations - Termination is permitted if an individual has no reasonable expectation of further lobbying contacts, even if the individual continues to meet the 20% threshold. - Lobbyists - A registrant can terminate a lobbyist by listing the lobbyist's name on Line 23 of the LD-2 report - The registrant (not the lobbyist) must sign in to the LD-203 Contribution System and update the lobbyist's status to "inactive" and enter an effective date of termination - The lobbyist must file an LD-203 report for any reporting period for which he or she was an active lobbyist, even if for only one quarter of the LD-203 semi-annual period - When a lobbyist leaves a company or organization, lobbyist should properly terminate registration and make it part of exit interview process
+- Registrations - Termination is permitted if an individual has no reasonable expectation of continuing to meet the 20% threshold. - Lobbyists - A registrant can terminate a lobbyist by listing the lobbyist's name on Line 23 of the LD-2 report - The registrant (not the lobbyist) must sign in to the LD-203 Contribution System and update the lobbyist's status to "inactive" and enter an effective date of termination - The lobbyist must file an LD-203 report for any reporting period for which he or she was an active lobbyist, even if for only one quarter of the LD-203 semi-annual period - When a lobbyist leaves a company or organization, lobbyist should properly terminate registration and make it part of exit interview process

-Federal Congressional Gift Rules
+Federal Congressional Gift Rules - Preclearance

-- Lobbyist/Lobbying Firm/Lobbyist Employer Gift Ban the gift limit from lobbyists, lobbying firms, and lobbyist employers is \$0, except for the following exceptions: - Reception exemption - Nominal food in certain settings - Widely attended gathering - Outside activities - Friendship (cannot be expensed and subject to increased scrutiny) - Site visits: food and local travel outside D.C.
-(House rules vs. Senate rules) - Attendance at events sponsored by charity (House rules vs. Senate rules) - Home district products - Nominal items (baseball caps, t-shirts, and greeting cards) - Training - Informational materials - Items paid for at market value or promptly returned - Commemorative items (allows certain gifts during site visit) - Personal hospitality exemption is not permitted for lobbyists - Political contributions
+- Lobbyist/Lobbying Firm/Lobbyist Employer Gift Ban the gift limit from lobbyists, lobbying firms, and lobbyist employers is \$0, except for the exceptions, some of which are as follows:

+- Reception exemption

+- Nominal food in certain settings

+- Widely attended gathering

+- Outside activities

+- Friendship (cannot be expensed and subject to increased scrutiny)

+- Site visits: food and local travel outside D.C.
+(House rules vs. Senate rules)

+- Attendance at events sponsored by charity (House rules vs. Senate rules)

+- Home district products

+- Nominal items (baseball caps, t-shirts, and greeting cards)

+- Training

+- Informational materials

+- Items paid for at market value or promptly returned

+- Commemorative items (allows certain gifts during site visit)

+- Personal hospitality exemption is not permitted for lobbyists

+- Political contributions

+- Gifts to the government